gurvirdhillon/gurvirdhillon/README.md

 Currently Training as a Data Engineer @ <a href="https://digitalfutures.com">Digital Futures</a>

 👨‍💻 Experience in web development
-🐍 Experience in python programming
+🐍 Experience in python programming, data manipulation and complex dataset handling
 🗄️ Experience in database development (PostgreSQL and MongoDB)
 ☁️ Currently working towards an AWS Data Engineering Certification, passionate about cloud infrastructure